callum/pipey/readme.md

 Return a new readable `stream` of JSON from `value`

-If a stream is encountered within `value`, or `value` is itself a stream, its data will be collected into a quoted string by default.
-This behaviour can be modified using special types, which are:
+If a stream is encountered within `value`, or `value` is itself a stream, its data will be concatenated and output as a string by default.
+This behaviour can be overridden using special types, which are:

 - `_string` - output `value` as a string (default)
 - `_json` - output `value` as raw JSON